VictorBarbosa/Boilerplate-react-js/README.md

 ###### npm run build : to create a build projec
 ###### npm link : to create a link and test in another project

+###### npm link 'the same name you used in name and link' you will to create a link with main project
 ###### replace a value "name" and "link" with your in package.json